How To: Discuss Your Wedding Guest List With Your Family

 Our top tips to ensure your guest list planning is as stress-free as possible!

 You’re ENGAGED.
 Pop the bubbly and let the constant celebrations commence.
-This is the most exciting time of your life so ENJOY.
-One of the first things you will want to think about is who you want to celebrate your big day with.
-Here are our top tips on how to have a stress-free guest list discussion – think exciting boozy gathering to write down all the people you know and love (rather than a battle of the families!):
+This is the most exciting time of your life so make sure you enjoy!
+One of the first things you will want to think about, and one of the first things to complete on our complete Bridebook.co.uk wedding checklist is who you want to celebrate your big day with.
+We can keep track of all of your invitees, their RSVPs, and their plus ones on our incredible guestlist tool – but we (sadly) can’t make the decisions for you as to who to invite and who not to!
+So here are our top tips on how to have a stress-free guestlist discussion – think exciting boozy gathering to write down all the people you know and love (rather than a battle of the families!):

 1) Who is paying

 Consider who is paying and what your budget is.
 Then work out what kind of shin dig you’re after – small and intimate or one HUGE party.
-Work out those two things and then bring in the families.
-If both families are contributing financially, they should be given a number of guests that they can invite, especially if it is a big wedding, a few extras won’t make much of a difference.
-If you are paying then do whatever YOU want.
+Our budget tool is super useful for working out what needs paying for, so use these sections as talking points for when you then bring in the families.
+If both families are contributing financially, they should be given a number of guests that they can invite, especially if it is a big wedding.
+If you are paying, then do whatever YOU ultimately want.
 Either way, make sure you get across the kind of party you want for your big day.

 2) Who gets what